 What Do Taxpayer Advocates Do?

-The Internal Revenue Service explains that the Taxpayer Advocate Service is “your voice at the IRS.”
-Taxpayer advocates try to help individuals understand their rights and resolve tax problems that they have been otherwise unable to solve.
-The services provided by taxpayer advocates are free and the IRS indicates that taxpayer advocates can help if:
+The Internal Revenue Service explains that the Taxpayer Advocate Service (TAS) is “your voice at the IRS.”
+They try to help individuals understand their rights and resolve tax problems that they have been otherwise unable to solve.
+The services provided by TAS are free and the IRS indicates that taxpayer advocates can help if: